wh0cares1/wh0cares1.github.io/_posts/2023-05-01-pointer-from-memory-allocation-perspective.md

 <img src="/images/Pasted image 20230512113408.png">

 We have two functions : funct1 and funct2.
 And we have a cup in funct1.
 In call by value, we only pass a copy of this cup to funct2.
 So any change made to this copy in funct2 will not reflect in cup in funct1.
 But in call by reference we are passing a reference and giving access to the original cup.
 So any change made to the cup will be reflected in funct1.

+It's vital to understand that "pass by reference" in C++ is not the same as "pass by sharing" or "pass by value" in many other languages.
+A copy of the value is created and provided to the function in "pass by sharing," but "pass by reference" allows direct access to the original variable.
+A lot of beginners were confused by this.
+We use C language in this blog, thus pointers, like everything else in C, are passed by value.

 ### Pointer Arithmetic
 It is dependent on the data type.
 For example :